Exhibition Dates: May 9 – 27, 2018

 Lower Gallery at Toronto Centre for the Arts

 Ghosts of Monsters is a photographic installation of neighbourhood architecture, a representation of evolving tastes and an expression of shifting cultural capital.
 This three-year-long project observes how communities express themselves in outer urban contexts.
 It is grounded in two photo series, Ghosts of Monsters and ParkHome.

 Paola Poletto set out to photograph postwar homes for sale in a one kilometre square section of north Toronto known as Willowdale with the intention of returning to re-photograph the various sites after they were sold.
 Her goal was to combine the images of the older homes before their demolition (a.k.a. the “Ghost”) with the newer and much larger multi-level Neo-Eclectic replacement house (a.k.a. the “Monster”) that would inevitably assert their position on the various sites explored.
 This resulted in a series of composite images overlaying the two types of homes on top of one another.

 For the ParkHome series, a street composition of 55 homes along Park Home Avenue combines the diverse front façades as viewed from the street with a backyard view of their collective landscape taken from the perspective of the adjoining cemetery.
 The conceptual narrative begins and ends with a military tank pointed toward City Hall, Queens Park, Lake Ontario, Tarontha, Taronto, Toranto, Torento, Toronto, Toronton, Tkaronto – "where there are trees standing in the water."

 Co-presented by North York Arts, as part of Scotiabank Contact Photography Festival.
-This exhibition is supported by the Ontario Arts Council and Toronto Centre for the Arts.
+This exhibition was supported by the Ontario Arts Council and the Toronto Centre for the Arts.